iainelder/botocove/profiling/README.md

 The test harness consists of:

 1. A set of experimental runners
-2. A python program that executes a runner on a simulated organization of a given size
+2. A python program that executes these runners on a simulated organization of a given size and plots the memory use of each one.
-3.

 Logging the memory of a running process is surprisingly complicated.